indimail/indimail-mta/README.md

 ## Download indimail-mta

+After you clone indimail-mta, you will find two subfolders under indimail-mta directory (libdkim-x and libsrs2-x).

 ```
 $ cd /usr/local/src
 $ git clone https://github.com/mbhangui/indimail-mta.git
 ```

 ## Compile libdkim-x (with dynamic libaries)

+This library from ALT-N Technologies is required for qmail-dkim.
+If you don't have this library, indimail-mta will be built without DKIM support.

 ```
 $ cd /usr/local/src/indimail-mta/libdkim-x